-So you're playing backyard games with your family and friends – and then an unexpected feline guest stops by.
+So you're playing backyard games with your family and friends, and then an unexpected feline guest stops by.
 You're not exactly sure who owns this cat.
-You're uncertain if it is even friendly.
-And you have no idea how to politely discourage it from coming around.
+You're uncertain if it is even friendly, and you have no idea how to politely discourage it from coming around.

 Wild, unsupervised cats can be a bit of a nuisance because they will frequently cause trouble by attacking animals on your property, using your gardening plots as bathrooms, and perhaps trying to get a little too friendly with your other guests.
 If left to run wild on your property, you might soon find unwanted kittens in a garage or fleas on the pets you did lovingly choose to bring home.
-To be honest, it’s perfectly understandable not to want stray cats wandering into your yard.
+Honestly, it’s perfectly understandable not to want stray cats wandering into your yard.

 To take things to the next level, consider using natural products to repel the cats from your property.
 Things like ammonia, ground mustard, cayenne pepper, citrus peels, and coffee grounds can double as great compost for your garden while also introducing smells to your yard that cats simply cannot stand.

 Scaring stray cats away with motion-activated sirens and lights can work in some situations.
 A lower-tech solution is to ring a bell or bang on a metal can with a spatula from your kitchen.
 Cats are naturally quite skittish and can scare easily if they hear loud sounds.
 It might only take a little noise to ensure the cats get the message that your property is now off-limits for their adventures.

 Do your best to find a humane solution

 If the problem persists, address the topic with other neighbors in your community.
 If you have taken many of the above steps, but your neighbor continues to feed the wild cats every night, it’s easy to understand why they keep coming around.
 Also, when you bring this kind of topic up with neighbors, people often have similar experiences, and you might be able to build a neighborhood coalition dedicated to humanely removing the unwelcome guests.